moorepants/tu-delft-promotion/associate-vision-statement.rst

 at TUD) where I have either built them entirely on the principals of computational thinking or heavily woven it in.
 For example, in courses I may lead the students in live coding exercises to explore and understand a new dynamics concept.
-I have taught these six course fourteen times to approximately 800 students.
+I have taught these six course fifteen times to approximately 800 students.

 .. _computational thinking: https://en.wikipedia.org/wiki/Computational_thinking